Miss Russia 2018

-Miss Russia 2018 was the 26th Miss Russia pageant, held in the concert hall Barvikha Luxury Village in Moscow on 14 April 2018.
+Miss Russia 2018 the 26th edition of the Miss Russia pageant, held in concert hall Barvikha Luxury Village in Moscow on 14 April 2018.
 Fifty contestants from around Russia competed for the crown.
 Polina Popova of Sverdlovsk Oblast crowned her successor Yulia Polyachikhina of Chuvashia at the end of the event.
 The competition was hosted by Maxim Privalov and Vera Krasova.

 Yulia Polyachikhina represented Russia at Miss Universe 2018 in Bangkok, Thailand.
 The second runner up, Natalya Stroeva entered Miss World 2018 in Sanya, China.